IgorOffline/RustedBytes-rsloop/docs/how-it-works.md

 ## Runtime model

+Each loop currently uses two related execution contexts:

-Each loop owns a `vibeio` runtime on its dedicated Rust coordination thread.
+- a per-loop `vibeio` runtime lives on the thread running the Python event loop;

-The simple explanation is:
+  it drives direct I/O while the loop is parked

-- there is a dedicated Rust runtime thread for loop coordination
+- a dedicated Rust coordination thread dispatches loop commands, timers, and compatibility paths through a separate `vibeio` runtime

 - Python tasks and callbacks still execute on the Python side
 - plain TCP / Unix reads and non-TLS accepts run directly on `vibeio`
 - generic descriptor watches and some TLS, write, and older transport paths still use helper threads

-That is important because it explains why the project is fast in some areas while still being a work in progress in others.
+The separate coordination thread is transitional infrastructure.
+This hybrid model explains why some paths run directly through the loop-thread reactor while other paths still cross threads or use helper workers.

 ## Compatibility goal